Are You Immune To Coronavirus If You've Had It & Recovered?

 What's more, the SARS-CoV-2 virus, which causes COVID-19, may mutate over time, according to scientists at the Los Alamos National Laboratory.
 If that were true, people who recovered could potentially be vulnerable to catching a newly mutated strain again.
 The researchers released a paper that claimed to reveal “the emergence of a more transmissible form” of the virus.
 But those conclusions were called "overblown" by Lisa Gralinski of the University of North Carolina, one of the few scientists in the world who specializes in coronaviruses, in an interview with The Atlantic.

-Another reason experts are hesitating: The antibody test is far from perfect.
+Another reason experts are hesitating: Antibody tests are far from perfect.
 If a person's test comes back positive for the presence of coronavirus antibodies, there's still a 10 to 30% chance that they may be from another cold or infection, not COVID-19 in particular, Shawn Nasseri, MD, who practices in Beverly Hills, previously told Refinery29.

 Even if the antibodies detected are from COVID-19, as Dr. Fauci pointed out, we don't know if they're present in high enough levels to offer immunity.
 "There is currently no evidence that people who have recovered from COVID-19 and have antibodies are protected from a second infection," the World Health Organization reports.